jtanderson/kayako-equipment-tracker/README.md

 This system is a standalone web-application with the goal of aiding users of the Kayako Fusion service software to better regulate the influx of end-user equipment.
-The software is not a replacement for any part of the Kayako Fusion system - it's most standard use case is this:  A user arrives at the Service Desk, Help Desk, etc. with her laptop, charger, and a peripheral such as an external hard driver.
+The software is not a replacement for any part of the Kayako Fusion system - it's most standard use case is this:  A user arrives at the Service Desk, Help Desk, etc. with her laptop, charger, and a peripheral such as an external hard drive.
 All this equipment is now the responsibility of the technicians assisting this troubled person.
 Unfortunately, if this is a frequent occurrence, it would be shocking if somethings of hers was *not* mixed up with somebody else equipment, lost, or otherwise.
 Using our Kayako Equipment Tracking System, the diligent